Justinfan827/GatsbyBlog/src/pages/kpcb_headspace_review.md

 ### 3. Incredible onboarding and early user engagement

 The onboarding of the app is really phenomenal.
 With a big problem being the misconceptions around meditation, you would think the first onboarding screen would address this point.
-Instead, onboarding is focused on addressing why you’re using the app and how you're going to use the app.
+Instead, onboarding focusses on addressing why you’re using the app and how you're going to use the app.

 The onboarding process consists of five simple screens / steps.